f0rmiga/sessiongate/README.md

 - `<sign_key>` is the secret string used by the HMAC algorithm to verify the token signature.
 - `<token>` is the token returned by the START command.
 - `<ttl>` is the positive integer that represents the seconds that the session will live.
-If set to 0, the session becomes non-expiable.
+If set to 0, the session expires immediately.

 ##### Example
 ```